Elsayedaa/synergistic_geniculocortical_circuit_model/README.md

 Model parameters are split into dLGN parameters and V1 parameters.

 dLGN parameters: The dLGN response is a Gaussian function with respect to SF and time.
-The temporal bandwidth (duration of the response) is controlled by the &\sigma& parameter.
+The temporal bandwidth (duration of the response) is controlled by the (σ) parameter.
 The center of the Gaussian is controlled by a linear function of SF with a frequency-time intercept and a frequency-time slope.
 The amplitude is controlled by another Gaussian function of SF with its own center, midline, gain (amplitude), and tuning bandwidth.
 Below is a breakdown